data-science-on-aws/data-science-on-aws/wip/README_iam.md

 ![Loading Studio](img/studio_loading.png)

-## 5. Launch a new Terminal within the Jupyter notebook
+## 5. Launch a new Terminal within Studio

 Click `File` > `New` > `Terminal` to launch a terminal in your Jupyter instance.